 9. Get some plants

 The benefits of houseplants far outweigh any effort it takes to take care of them.
 Studies have shown indoor plants can boost your mood, increase your productivity, concentration, and creativity, and reduce your stress and fatigue.
-Get every room in your home a plant, STAT (we’re not biased or anything).
+Get every room in your home a plant ASAP (we’re not biased or anything).

 10. Embrace color & texture

 Your home should always be your oasis, but especially in the wintertime when you might be spending more time indoors than you’d like to.
-Invest in home goods that bring you joy—a cozy new blanket, a colorful watering can for your new plants, or a new piece of art for above the couch.
+Invest in home goods that bring you joy—a cozy new blanket, a colorful watering can for your new plants, or a set of faux stems for your entryway.